publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptI/m__us_usc_t8_s1153.md

                     (IV) __Effective date__

-                        The requirements of this subsection do not affect waivers on behalf of alien physicians approved under subsection (b)(2)(B) of this section before the enactment date of this subsection.
-In the case of a physician for whom an application for a waiver was filed under subsection (b)(2)(B) of this section prior to November 1, 1998, the Attorney General shall grant a national interest waiver pursuant to subsection (b)(2)(B) of this section except that the alien is required to have worked full time as a physician for an aggregate of 3 years (not including time served in the status of an alien described in [section 1101(a)(15)(J) of this title][/us/usc/t8/s1101/a/15/J]) before a visa can be issued to the alien under [section 1154(b) of this title][/us/usc/t8/s1154/b] or the status of the alien is adjusted to permanent resident under [section 1255 of this title][/us/usc/t8/s1255].
+                        The requirements of this subsection do not affect waivers on behalf of alien physicians approved under subsection (b)(2)(B) before the enactment date of this subsection.
+In the case of a physician for whom an application for a waiver was filed under subsection (b)(2)(B) prior to November 1, 1998, the Attorney General shall grant a national interest waiver pursuant to subsection (b)(2)(B) except that the alien is required to have worked full time as a physician for an aggregate of 3 years (not including time served in the status of an alien described in [section 1101(a)(15)(J) of this title][/us/usc/t8/s1101/a/15/J]) before a visa can be issued to the alien under [section 1154(b) of this title][/us/usc/t8/s1154/b] or the status of the alien is adjusted to permanent resident under [section 1255 of this title][/us/usc/t8/s1255].

             (C) __Determination of exceptional ability__